siddhartha-gadgil/DeptWeb/_posts/2018-11-27-nu-x-symposium.md

 ---
 title: $\nu$-X symposium
 ---
-We cordially invite you to the $\nu$-X symposium : an in-House faculty symposium of the Department of Mathematics, IISc, on Tuesday, 27th November, 2018.
+We cordially invite you to the $\nu$-X symposium: an in-House faculty symposium of the Department of Mathematics, IISc, on Tuesday, 27th November, 2018.
 This symposium is to mark the inauguration of the new floor of the X-wing of the department.